AudreyBurki/Open-Positions/README.md

 # Two research assistant positions
 Two positions are available in the project described below.
 Do not hesitate to contact us for more information (buerki@uni-potsdam.de)

-# 65% position (starting date: 01.06.2022, 12 months)
+# 65% position (starting date: May/June 2022, 12 months)

 The position is funded by a research grant from the German Research Foundation focused on investigating the mental lexicon using behavioral data and computational modelling.
 The position is for 26 hours of work per week (65%).
 The salary and benefits are determined by the collective bargaining agreement for public employees in Germany (TV-L 13 Ost; 100%).
-This is a temporary position initially limited to a term of 12 months, starting on the 01.06.2022
+This is a temporary position initially limited to a term of up to 12 months, starting on May/June 2022.

 The University of Potsdam hosts leading groups in cognitive sciences and linguistics, providing a vibrant interdisciplinary scientific environment (http://www.uni-potsdam.de/en/cognitive-sciences/index.html).
 The lab is associated with the Collaborative Research Center SFB 1287 „Limits of variability in language” (https://www.uni-potsdam.de/sfb1287/index.html).